 Drag one of the available tracks listed at the top of the dialog and drop it onto the layout selector below.
 You can also drag and drop the chord sheet or notation (if available).
-You can even drag a video file (.mp4 files and some .avi files) from Windows® Explorer and drop it onto the how they are arranged, but this allows you to make the final video smaller if you want.
+You can even drag a video file (.mp4 files and some .avi files) from Windows® Explorer and drop it onto the video layout selector.